4renginy/Election_Analysis/README.md

 ## Results and Application

 Total of 369,711 votes has been casted, Diana DeGette won the election by recieving 73.8% of the total votes.
 The biggest turnout was in Denver county.</br>
-This code is set to run to calculate the requested reqults for this election however we can easily modify it to be used at other elecions like local or general elections.
-Some examples of we could modify the code for:</br>
+This code is set to run to calculate the requested results for this election however we can easily modify it to be used at other elecions like local or general elections.
+Some examples of we could modify the [code](https://github.com/4renginy/Election_Analysis/blob/master/PyPoll_Challange.py) for:</br>

 	-By pointing  different "file_to_load" and "file_to_save" files *this process could be used for other any given data